 Injections

-Corticosteroid, or cortisone, injections ease the pain of osteoarthritis by lubricating the joints where cartilage has been reduced.
+Steroid injections ease the pain of osteoarthritis by lubricating the joints where cartilage has been reduced.
 Injections can minimize the symptoms of a flare up for a few months at a time, however, they are not effective for everyone.
 You should see results after the first injection to know whether it is an effective treatment for you.
-Some risks of cortisone injections include higher blood sugar levels, an increased risk of infection and potential weakening of tissue.

 Hyaluronic acid injections have also been known to control inflammation for several months at a time.
 The hyaluronic acid, naturally found in joints, is injected through a series of shots to provide lubrication and allow movement without pain.